ShareFacebook Twitter AddThis

 The makers of a new NASA-tested knife claim it stays sharper five times longer than any of the best chef knives on the market.

-The Knasa, by Habitat, is made of an ultra-hard metal alloy developed by Caltech and tested by NASA on several space flights that’s twice as strong as Titanium, meaning the Knasa is one of the sharpest and most durable knives on the market.
-However, it comes in at a fraction of the price compared to some of the top chef knives, at under $100.
+The Knasa, by Habitat, is made of an ultra-hard metal alloy developed by Caltech and tested by NASA on several space flights.
+The makers claim the Knasa is one of the sharpest and most durable knives on the market, however, it comes in at a fraction of the price compared to some of the top chef knives, at under $100.

-The knife is also self-sharpening and is highly versatile the makers claim, meaning it can be your go to knife for any kitchen task, whether that be chopping vegetables or carving meat.
-They claim it is “the best knife on the planet.”
+The knife is also self-sharpening and is highly versatile, meaning it can be your go to knife for any kitchen task, whether that be chopping vegetables or carving meat.
+The makers claim it is “the best knife on the planet.”

 One small cut for man, one giant slice for mankind.